kevinconway/pycc/docs/usage.rst

 PyCC is quite a young project.
 As a result, you may be hesitant to simply trust the output and skip straight to the compile step.
-Instead, you may want to see an example of what the optimizer has produced so that you can verify that it is, indeed, both valid Python and acceptable code.
+Instead, you may want to see an example of what the optimizer has produced so you can verify that it is, indeed, both valid Python and acceptable code.
 This is what the `pycc-transform` command is for.

 Usage for this command is simple:

-    pycc-transform <python_file.py> [--optimizer_option]
+    pycc-transform --source=<python_file.py> [--optimizer_option]

 All optimization is disabled by default.
 Use the appropriate flags to enable the optimizations you want to apply.
 At the time of writing the full options listing for pycc-transform was:

-    usage: pycc-transform [-h] [--constants] source
+    usage: pycc-transform [-h] --source SOURCE [--destination DESTINATION] [--constants]

     PyCC Transformer

-    positional arguments:
-      source       Path to the python source code.
-May be file or directory.

     optional arguments:
-      -h, --help   show this help message and exit --constants  Replace constant expressions with inline literals.
+      -h, --help            show this help message and exit --source SOURCE       Path to load the Python source from.
+      --destination DESTINATION
+                            Path to place the optimized result or "stdout".
+      --constants           Inline constant values.

-Running this command will output the optimized source code to the terminal.
+Running this command will generate a file called <python_file>_optimized.py that you can view.
+To print the results directly to the terminal simply add the '--destination="stdout"' option.

 If you run pycc-transform and it produces invalid Python code or it changes the code such that it no longer does what it is supposed to do then please post the